Why is My Record Skipping? & How to Fix Vinyl Record Skips?

 Well, we have shared a lot of reasons why record skipping happens due to turntable issues and now, we are going to list the record issues due to which unwanted skips occur.

-Fix Record Skip Due to Vinyl Records
+Fix Record Skip Due to Vinyl Records (5 Causes)

 Here, are the reasons why record skips due to vinyl records and their solutions.